DiyaMalhotra/MusicMixer/README.md

 # MusicMixer
-Here i have used *Multi threading* to download songs on the basis of threads available to the system and divide the tasks efficiently between them
+In this code, I have implemented multi-threading to efficiently download songs based on the available threads in the system.
+The input parameters include the name of the artist, the number of videos to download, the duration of the trimmed part, and the desired name of the output file.
-Input-

-1. Name of artist-
-2. Number of Videos-
-3. Trimmed part duration-
-4. Name of output file-

-The code performs below tasks:-
+The code performs the following tasks:

-1. Downloads a particular amount of videos of your favorite artists from youtube on basis of revelance
+1. Download a specified number of videos from YouTube, focusing on the relevance to the artist of interest.
-2. Converts those videos(mp4) to audio(mp3).
+2. Converts the downloaded videos from MP4 format to audio in MP3 format.
-3. Trims the first part of audio(mp3).
+3. Trims the first part of the audio, based on the specified duration.
-4. Merge all these audios to form a outout file(mp3).
+4. Merges all the trimmed audio files to create a single output file in MP3 format.

+By utilizing multi-threading, the code optimizes the downloading and processing of songs, effectively dividing the tasks among the available threads for improved efficiency.